🇮🇪

 Common

-White pudding looks like a thick pale sausage and appears on every traditional full Irish breakfast — it contains pork fat and often pork meat, and is not a plant-based option despite its mild, grain-like appearance.
-B&B hosts and hotel breakfast buffets rarely flag it unprompted.
+White pudding looks like a thick pale sausage and appears on every traditional full Irish breakfast: it contains pork fat and is not a plant-based option despite its mild, grain-like appearance.
+B and B hosts and hotel breakfast buffets rarely flag it unprompted.
 Visitors from outside Ireland and the UK frequently mistake it for a meat-free item.
-Always ask what the cooked breakfast includes before it arrives at the table.
+Always ask what the cooked breakfast includes before it arrives.

-full Irish breakfast · hotel breakfast buffets · B&B cooked breakfast · traditional café fry-ups · breakfast rolls
+full Irish breakfast · hotel breakfast buffets · B and B cooked breakfast · traditional cafe fry-ups · breakfast rolls

 Ordering Scripts